From an elaborate farmstay feast to a glass of organic natural wine, check out all the hottest trends in the Australian food and wine industry.

 Australian chefs are returning to our most elemental roots, utilising Australia’s unique ingredients over the most natural heat source on the planet: wood.
 In the heart of Sydney, chef Lennox Hastie’s Firedoor is arguably the lead champion of the trend, but you’ll find further evidence at several prominent nearby restaurants including Ester, No.1 Bent Street, Stanbuli, Porteno, Fred’s and Three Blue Ducks.

 In Victoria, chef Neil Perry AM’s Rockpool Bar & Grill (Melbourne, Sydney and Perth) helped ignite the state’s own firebugs Igni, Atlas Dining and Thai-inspired Long Song.
-Meanwhile Queensland (Blackbird and Esquire), Tasmania (Agrarian Kitchen Eatery and Franklin) and South Australia (Africola and Shobosho) are keeping the home fires burning too.
+Meanwhile Queensland (Blackbird), Tasmania (Agrarian Kitchen Eatery and Franklin) and South Australia (Africola and Shobosho) are keeping the home fires burning too.
 This is honest and open cooking with only the elements to rely on.

 Farm stays with fabulous feasts